GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 </figure>

-The [`getInstalledRelatedApps()`][spec] makes it possible for *your* page to check if *your* native app, or Progressive Web App (PWA) is already installed on a user's device, and allows you to customize the user experience if your app is already installed.
+The [`getInstalledRelatedApps()`][spec] makes it possible for *your* page to check if *your* iOS/Android/desktop app, or Progressive Web App (PWA) is already installed on a user's device, and allows you to customize the user experience if your app is already installed.

 For example, if your app is already installed:

 * Redirecting the user from a product marketing page directly into your app.
-* Centralizing some functionality like notifications in the native app to prevent duplicate notifications.
+* Centralizing some functionality like notifications in the other app to prevent duplicate notifications.
-* Not [promoting the installation](/customize-install/) of your PWA if your native app is already installed.
+* Not [promoting the installation](/customize-install/) of your PWA if your other app is already installed.

 <div class="w-clearfix"></div>